stellar/stellar-protocol/drafts/draft-detacct.md

 0x100000000 (2^{32}).
 A deterministically-created account has the current transaction automatically added as a pre-auth transaction, allowing the current transaction to add signers and otherwise manipulate options on the account.
+The public key specified in the account creation operation also gets added to the newly created account with signer weight 1.

 ~~~ {.c}
 enum OperationType